Landlord Responses to Housing Vouchers

 But in high-poverty neighborhoods, rent is cheaper.
 And with rent and the cost of living on the rise across the U.S., manageable monthly rental payments are an important consideration for low-income families.
 Still, many can’t afford to pay for decent places to live.
 Today, over 10.4 million Americans receive federal rental assistance to afford housing.
 Of those receiving assistance, 68% are seniors, children, or people with disabilities—some of the most vulnerable members of our communities.

 The U.S. Housing Choice Voucher program is the most common mode of federal rental assistance for low-income families.
 Households who receive a housing voucher pay up to 30% of their income on rent, and the voucher covers the rest.
 Vouchers are typically capped at the median rent of a specific metro area, and they can be used in any neighborhood.
-By making rent more affordable, housing vouchers are meant to encourage recipients to move to safer, less-impoverished neighborhoods—moves to opportunity.
+By making rent more affordable, housing vouchers are meant to encourage recipients to move to neighborhoods that offer more opportunities.
 Yet, most housing vouchers are redeemed in high-poverty neighborhoods.
 Meaning families that have the financial means to move to opportunity often don’t.

 There are a number of thoughts as to why housing vouchers don’t encourage opportunity moves.
 Some suggest voucher recipients are discouraged by the higher rental rates of low-poverty neighborhoods, or that they are reluctant to give up the communities they’re a part of.
 It is certainly true that many families wish to remain in their neighborhoods, and helping these families requires policies that address the factors that drive neighborhood disparities.